 Whereoware is proud to have a majority woman workforce, particularly in the male-dominated tech industry.
 We’re recognizing our WOW women and their achievements in both tech and leadership, and sharing their thoughtful insight for the next generation of women in the workplace.

-In this edition of WOW Women in Leadership, meet Teya Tuccio-Flick, Partner & Executive VP of Operations at Whereoware.
+In this edition of WOW Women in Technology, meet Teya Tuccio-Flick, Partner & Executive VP of Operations at Whereoware.

 How has your background prepared you for success in the industry?